specify/specify.github.io/sphinx/dev_process/dev_expectations.rst

 Support and Maintenance Tasks
 -------------

-* Developers should never directly receive any user-support requests, if that happens, please bring it to your supervisor.
-User issues should be created by the user-support team in the specify-development repository.
+* User issues should be created by the user-support team in the specify-development repository.
 * When asked to work on user issues, test panel bugs, etc (anything that is not a part of the current milestone):